DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Purpose

 The `token_detector` node serves two main purposes: mapping the labyrinth in which the TurtleBot is placed, and detecting and saving the positions of tokens within the labyrinth.
 During the initial mapping phase, the labyrinth is explored using a left-wall following approach.
 The TurtleBot moves along the walls on its left until the entire labyrinth has been mapped.
 In the second phase, the TurtleBot traverses the labyrinth once again, detecting and recording the positions of any tokens encountered during its journey.
-These positions are stored in a locally saved JSON file that can be easily reused where needed (for a more detailed explanation, refer to *`CaptureToken` behavior description*).
+These positions are stored in a locally saved JSON file for reusability (for a more detailed explanation, refer to *`CaptureToken` behavior description*).

 ###### Functional Principle